Justin Verlander: Rest of 2017: ALCS MVP, World Series championship

 Verlander won two games in the Astros' 3-games-to-1 ALDS triumph over the Boston Red Sox.
 He started and won Game 1, and picked up the second win with 2 2/3 innings of relief in the clinching Game 4.
 On October 14, he started Game 2 of the ALCS versus the Yankees, throwing a 13-strikeout, 2–1 complete game victory.
-The Astros won the game on a ninth-inning walk-off double by shortstop Carlos Correa that drove home second baseman José Altuve.
+The Astros won the game on a ninth-inning walk-off double by shortstop Carlos Correa that drove home second baseman Jose Altuve.
 With the Astros facing elimination in Game 6 of the ALCS, Verlander pitched seven shutout innings in a 7–1 victory over the Yankees.
 The Astros went on to defeat the Yankees in Game 7, allowing them to advance to the World Series for the second time in franchise history.
 During the ALCS, Verlander went 2–0, with a 0.56 ERA and 21 strikeouts in 16 innings pitched.
 Following his outstanding performance, he was named the ALCS MVP.

 Verlander received a no-decision in Game 2 of the World Series against the Los Angeles Dodgers, the third time he participated in a World Series.
 He allowed only two hits in six innings, but both hits were home runs and he left the game with the Astros trailing 3–1.
 The Astros eventually won the game 7–6 in 11 innings.
 With a chance to clinch the series in Game 6, Verlander gave up three hits and two runs while striking out nine batters in six innings, but was tagged with the loss in a 3–1 final.
 It was the first time in his career that Verlander failed to win a series-clinching game in the postseason, having gone 3–0 in his three previous chances.
 It was also his first loss as a member of the Astros.
 The Astros defeated the Dodgers the next night in Game 7, giving Verlander his first World Series championship.